aml-org/als/documentation/features/custom-messages.md

 - `folder` same as `workspace` [optional]
 - `dependencies` uris of all immutable dependencies of the project
 - `customValidationProfiles` uris of all the active validation profiles on the workspace
+- `semanticExtensions` uris of all the active semantic extensions on the workspace  (Not yet implemented)

 ### didChangeConfiguration